25+ Cruise Books: Interesting Reads for Your Next Vacation

 They say truth is stranger than fiction, and we couldn't agree more.
-We've listed nonfiction cruise books written by crew members, cruise fans, explorers, and even scientists and historians.
+We've listed nonfiction cruise ship books written by crew members, cruise fans, explorers, and even scientists and historians.
 And some super interesting nonfiction cruise-appropriate related reading as well.

 Disclosure: This page has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We recommend cruises, experiences, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.